usnistgov/FederalProfile-8259A/_Technical/protection.md

 ## Cryptography Capabilities and Support

 Ability for the IoT device to use cryptography for data protection.
-Capabilities that may be necessary:
+Elements that may be necessary:

 - Ability to utilize sufficient resources to employ cryptographic mechanisms.
 - Ability to obtain and validate certificates.